import logging

 if debug:

-print("Email Check: Failed to match any emails in body_search check")
+"Email Check: Failed to match any emails in email_to check"

 return ok, output